 I thought it would be interesting to share with you an example of a typical day for us on the road.
 But what is a typical day?
 Sometimes we’re coming setting up camp, or going and breaking down camp, or settled in a place and cooking meals and doing laundry and running errands, or exploring fabulous new places.
 I wouldn’t be able to construct a “typical” day if I flexed all my creative muscles.
 So, here’s what we did today.

-Last night we weren’t sure where we were heading this morning.
-We wanted to go to Ridgway State Park, but the forecast called for snow in the mountains this morning.
-We woke up early intending to pack up and go as soon as possible, but after reviewing the mountain pass highway cameras and seeing snow covering the road we would be traveling in an hour, we scrapped Ridgway and went to Plan B: a night in Moab on the way to Grand Junction.
+Last night we weren’t sure where we were heading this morning from our location in Cortez, Colorado (yes, this post is out of order because it’s faster to write!).
+We wanted to go to Ridgway State Park in Colorado, but the forecast called for snow in the mountains this morning.
+We woke up early intending to pack up and go as quickly as possible, but after reviewing the mountain pass highway cameras and seeing snow covering the road we would be traveling in an hour, we scrapped Ridgway and went to Plan B: a night in Moab on the way to Grand Junction.
 That meant we could slow down and have a leisurely breakfast before leaving Cortez.
 We ate our breakfast burritos that we’d packaged for the car ride at the Airstream dinette in our PJs while reading.

 J and I have fallen into usual sets of responsibilities to divide and conquer tasks when we depart campsites.
 J, mercifully, deals with emptying and cleaning the gray water (from sinks and shower) and black water (from toilet) tanks.
-I get the more fun jobs of securing the indoors and hitching the Airstream to the truck.
-We broke down our “yard” last night since we knew we were leaving in the morning, loading the DirecTV dish, dog fencing, and CGear mats into the truck.
+Note that we don’t empty the black tank each time we move, only if it’s getting close to full.
+I get the more fun (=less gross) jobs of securing the indoors and hitching the Airstream to the truck.
+We broke down our “yard” last night since we knew we were leaving in the morning, loading the DirecTV dish, dog fencing, and CGear mats into the truckbed.

 Bugsy’s role is supervisor.